I just want my old body back.

 I am honestly convinced that the postpartum body can really be your best body yet!

-One of the most dreaded consequences of having a baby is the postpartum mommy pooch.
+Now with that said, one of the most dreaded consequences of having a baby is the postpartum mommy pooch.

 It’s that tummy overhang that now finds its resting spot over your jeans.